 - Lead – a contact who has converted on your website or through some other interaction with your business

 - Buyer’s journey – the journey completed by a customer who makes a purchase decision.
 The buyer's journey consists of three stages: the awareness stage, the consideration stage, and the decision stage.
-In the awareness stage, a lead recognizes they have a problem they need to solve.
+In the awareness stage, a lead recognises they have a problem they need to solve.
 In the consideration stage, a lead defines what their problem is and considers options to solve it.
 In the decision stage, the lead evaluates and decides on the right provider to administer the solution, leading to a purchase.

 Lead management helps you manage the entire process of your lead's buyer's journey, no matter how complex their path to purchase may be.
 But, as your business grows and you start to generate more leads, you may not have enough time or resources to dedicate to each lead.
 That's why lead management is crucial for any business that intends to grow and scale.